enhsin/p5-vehicleDetection/README.md

 Here are examples of HOG features in `Y`, `Cr` and `Cb` channels with (`orientation`, `pix_per_cell`, `cell_per_block`) set to (9, 8, 1).
 ![alt text](./output_images/hog.png "HOG")
 I choose `YCrCb` color space because it preserves the color under varying illumination conditions ([this](http://www.learnopencv.com/color-spaces-in-opencv-cpp-python/) is a good article to read).
-I also tried `HSL` color space, the one I used in [Project 4](https://github.com/enhsin/p4-advancedLaneLines) to dectect lane lines.
+I also tried `HSL` color space, which was used in [Project 4](https://github.com/enhsin/p4-advancedLaneLines) to dectect lane lines.
 It seems to give more false negatives when processing the video stream.

 Channel `Cr` doesn't appear to be useful to detect the shape of the object, so I only use Channel `Y` for the HOG feature in the final pipeline.